Elevating Supply Chain To the Board

 - Defining and managing supply chain improvement projects

-The SCSC must develop and deploy a set of KPIs and analysis tools that specifically measure and analyse the cross-functional flow of information and product through the business.
+The SCSC must develop and deploy a set of KPIs and analysis tools that specifically measure and analyze the cross-functional flow of information and product through the business.
 It also needs to measure and report on the overall supply chain performance.
 The usual key outcome measures are:

 - Customer service levels